sgrishchenko/reselect-utils/docs/guides/chain-and-empty-selectors.md

 });
 ```

+`Prop Selector` is described [here](/guides/path-and-prop-selectors#prop-selector).
 Now our solution has become only worth.
 This selector is still fully uncached, because it depends on whole state.
 Additionally, written selector has an ugly combiner, which calls other selectors right in body.
 Reselect Utils propose next way:

 ```typescript
 import createCachedSelector from 're-reselect';